Crul/apzGen/README.md

 ```

 ### detailed process
-apzGen is everything about features
+- apzGen is everything about features
-features are organized by engines
+- features are organized by engines
-factories create features
+- factories create features
-features create apzFiles
+- features create apzFile specifications
-apzFiles are rendered by renderers and written in files
+- apzFiles are rendered by renderers and written in files

 each implemented feature provides a specific functionality:
 - angularjs\app: app features are special features; angularjs feature generates: